MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netreceivescaling/nf-netreceivescaling-netadaptergetreceivescalingprotocoltypes.md

 ## -remarks
 Client drivers typically call this method from their *[EvtNetAdapterReceiveScalingEnable](nc-netreceivescaling-evt_net_adapter_receive_scaling_enable.md)* callback function when enabling RSS on the NIC.

-The minimum NetAdapterCx version for **NetAdapterGetReceiveScalingProtocolTypes** is 1.2.

 ## -see-also
 *[EvtNetAdapterReceiveScalingEnable](nc-netreceivescaling-evt_net_adapter_receive_scaling_enable.md)*